-We’ve talked before about getting your marketing analytics squared away for 2019, but one of the first steps is understanding the health of your data so that before you start analyzing performance you can know if the numbers are right.
+We’ve talked before about getting your marketing analytics squared away, but one of the first steps is understanding the health of your data so that before you start analyzing performance you can know if the numbers are right.
 So where do you start?
 We’ve outlined a few key areas that will help you understand how your data is doing.

 First of all you want to see if your site or sites are tagged properly.
 Are you using the Google Analytics tag, Google’s Global Site Tag, or Google Tag Manager?
 Are there multiple tags on the site and are you using all of them?
 Once you identify the tags you have, you can see if they are set up properly: are they in the correct spot on your website or are there any elements missing?
 Has the tag been placed on all pages of the website?
 Google Tag Assistant is a great way to take a look at how your code is set up, and the tool will flag any issues with your site tags as well, such as duplicate code or improper placement.
 Moreover, it might be a good opportunity to move to a tag management system (if you haven’t already) that can help you to streamline your tags without constantly adding them to your website’s code (you can find some other benefits of using Google’s Tag Manager here).